damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 ### Shortcuts!

 Press `e` to edit the issue or merge request you're viewing, and press the up arrow key to quickly edit your last comment.
+In any case, make sure you're not focusing in the comments area when pressing those keys.

 ### More Default Dashboards